What Happens When A Loved One Dies in Another State, and Body Transport After Death is Considered?

 There is no advantage in purchasing an expensive or sealed vault.
 (See the FTC brochure on caskets and vaults.)

 In most states, it is legal for a family to transport the body.
 Even if the family were to rent a van, it might be considerably less expensive than airfare.
 In addition, such a journey may have some very therapeutic value.
 Only three states (Alabama, Alaska, and New Jersey) require embalming when crossing state lines.
-However, it’s possible an exception would be made if the family were transporting the body.
-If the weather is warm, an air conditioned vehicle may be appreciated.
+However, it’s possible an exception would be made if the family was transporting the body.
+If the weather is warm, an air-conditioned vehicle may be appreciated.
 A layer of Kitty Litter under the bottom lining in the casket will help to absorb any leaking body fluids.

 Bereavement Airfares May Not Be a Bargain